Why live in University of Auckland Accommodation?

 CANTERBURY

-* At the University of Auckland, our residential fee includes electricity, internet, water, food, on-site laundry, and membership to the University’s gym.
+* At the University of Auckland, our Accommodation fee includes electricity, water, food, on-site laundry, and membership to the University’s gym.
+Residents are also given access to the University WiFi.

 Accommodation scholarships

-Our University-managed, self-catered residences offer you a more independent lifestyle just steps away from the University, at rates comparable with the cost of living in private accommodation in Auckland.
+Our University-managed, self-catered accommodation offer you a more independent lifestyle just steps away from the University, at rates comparable with the cost of living in private accommodation in Auckland.
+You'll also benefit from engaging residential events, 24/7 security, pastoral care and support from a range of University services.

 How much will it cost?

-Below is a comparison of self-catered accommodation in Auckland, Wellington, and a room in a shared private house in Auckland, using approximate (2023) weekly living costs.
+Below is a comparison of self-catered accommodation in Auckland, and a room in a shared private house in Auckland, using estimated (2024) weekly living costs.

 Note: the stories below are fictional student personas, so we can share with you the different types of experiences you might have as a student in Auckland.
 These people aren’t real, but the numbers are!